alephmembeth/alephmembeth/readme.md

 ## Hi There! 👋

 My name’s Max.
-I’m a postdoctoral research associate at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy.”
-If you want to learn more about me or my research, why not look at my [website](https://alephmembeth.github.io/)?
+I’m a postdoctoral research associate at the University of Oldenburg’s Department of Philosophy, mainly working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or x-phi for short).
+If you want to learn more about me or my research, why not visit my [website](https://alephmembeth.github.io/)?

 Want to know what’s happening in the world of x-phi right now?
 Visit [The Experimental Philosophy Blog](https://xphi.net/), which I maintain.